U. S. Department of Education Compliance

 (Authority: 20 U.S.C.
 1001 and 1002)

-In order to provide students with continued access to these programs, the College of Graduate and Continuing Education is working to comply with these new regulations.
+In order to provide students with continued access to these programs, Graduate and Continuing Education Services is working to comply with these new regulations.

 Institutions offering online education programs must provide enrolled and prospective students with contact information for filing complaints with the institution’s accrediting agency and with the appropriate state agency for handling complaints in the student's state.
 Below is information on The University of Scranton’s accreditation agency, followed by a list of the agencies in each state that has responsibility for complaint resolution.